Medicines Safety

 Who we are working with

-We are working across Yorkshire and the Humber with ICS leads, Primary Care Networks, pharmacists, GPs, acute trusts, other clinicians, VCSE organisations, patients and the public to address the ambitions above.
+We are working across Yorkshire and the Humber with ICS leads, Primary Care Networks, pharmacists, GPs, acute trusts, other clinicians, voluntary, community and social enterprise (VCSE) organisations, patients and the public to address the ambitions above.

 Main deliverables